tomnlittle/react-typescript-cordova/README.md

 ```

 ### 3. Install
-Once your template has been copied across, use `npm` to install all the dependencies.
+Once your template has been copied across, move into your new app's folder use `npm` to install all the dependencies.

 ```sh
 npm install